 Library services and resources for remote teaching, learning, and research

-This page contains information about Libraries services and resources to support the transition to on-line instruction at KU.
-[Updated March 26, 2020]
+This page contains information about Libraries services and resources to support the on-line instruction and research at KU.
+[Updated June 8, 2020]

 KU Libraries Facilities